timmyb824/todo_app/README.md

 # todo_app

-This is a very basic todo list application created using the Flask framework.
+This is a very basic todo list application created using the Flask framework and Sqlite3.
 Please excuse definitions, variables, etc. I intend to fix them so they are more consistent and make sense.
 This was my first application!

 ## Installation